Saturday, March 4, 2017

 Happy, positive, and easy going, Micheal Jacobs lived a rich and rewarding life while holding his loved ones close to his heart.
 He could talk to and befriend anyone, and he really had no idea how funny he truly was.
 A devoted family man, Mike was loyal and honest, and it was impossible to have a bad day if he was around.
 Deeply loved, he will never be forgotten.

 Michael David Jacobs, of Kalamazoo, passed away January 9, 2017, in Kalamazoo.
 Mike’s family includes his wife, Sue Jacobs; 2 children, Andrea (Matthew) Cook and John Jacobs (Ryan Cook); grandson, Adam Cook; father and step-mother, Cleo “Jake” and Doris Jacobs; sister, Julie (Jon) Eddy; and many nieces, nephews, and cousins.
 Mike was preceded in death by his mother, Doris DeVos, and step-father, Jack DeVos.
 Cremation will take place.
-A Celebration of Life will be held in the spring.
+A Celebration of Life will be held on March 4th from 1pm - 4pm at the Portage Senior Center located at 320 Library Ln, Portage.
 Please visit Mike’s personal web page at www.lifestorynet.com, where you can archive a favorite memory or photo and sign his online guestbook.
 Memorial contributions may be made in his name to American Cancer Society or charity of choice.
 Betzler Life Story Funeral Home, 6080 Stadium Dr. Kalamazoo (269) 375-2900